 Your newsroom is a great place to share the origin story of your brand.
 People may not remember facts, figures or key messages, but they will remember an authentic story about what inspired you to launch your brand.

 Sharing your brand’s reason for being will help other people to understand your brand and feel inspired to support you as well.
-At the end of the day, being authentic with people about your brand story and the people behind it will help humanise your brand and foster connections with clients.
+At the end of the day, being authentic with people about your brand story and the people behind it will help humanize your brand and foster connections with clients.

 2) Press releases